beakerbrowser/beakerbrowser.com/_docs/howto/host-from-the-cloud.md

 ---
-title:    Host from the Cloud
+title:    Host from the cloud
-category: Get Started
+category: Get started
 order:    5
 ---

 For advanced users, cloud-hosting has several advantages over [hosting from home](./host-from-home.html):

- - DNS shortnames.
+ - DNS shortnames,
- - Hosting via HTTPS and Dat.
+ - Hosting via HTTPS and Dat, and
  - Better reliability.

 Cloud-hosting is recommended for public sites that need reliable uptime and a memorable URL.